braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/advanced_push_options/push_stories.md

 ### I sent myself a Push Story on iOS but didn't receive the notification

-Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors—this includes evaluating the customers' data plan, notification size, and the customers' storage capacity.
+Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors.
+This includes evaluating the customers' data plan, notification size, and the customers' storage capacity.
 As a result, sometimes no notification will be sent to your customers.

 These are limitations imposed by Apple that should be considered when designing your Push Story.